 Mr. Wong has made three solo recordings on the MSR Classics label.
-His disc of works by Sergei Prokofiev was released on the MSR Classics label and garnered him international praise: "rich-toned… an acute ear for color… exciting playing" (Fanfare); "brings [introspection and gentle nostalgia to this music] better than anyone I have heard to assay the Eighth (Sonata) since the late Emil Gilels" (Audio Society) and "his approach is perfect for the 20 short and quite varied Visions Fugitives, easily the best complete set I've heard" (American Record Guide).
-He also collaborated with clarinetist Dennis Nygren on a disc that appeared on the Albany label and, in the fall of 2018, he commemorated the 100-year passing of Claude Debussy with the release of a recording titled Of Motion and Dance – Piano Music of Claude Debussy.
+His disc of works by Sergei Prokofiev garnered him the following international praise: "brings [introspection and gentle nostalgia to this music] better than anyone I have heard to assay the Eighth (Sonata) since the late Emil Gilels" (Audio Society) and "his approach is perfect for the 20 short and quite varied Visions Fugitives, easily the best complete set I've heard" (American Record Guide).
+In 2018, he commemorated the 100-year passing of Claude Debussy with the release of a solo recording titled Of Motion and Dance – Piano Music of Claude Debussy.
 American Record Guide recently described it as a “don’t miss release” and Fanfare wrote: “Wong’s performance is driven by an understanding and appreciation for the composition that sounds true, raw, and quite clear.”
 His most recent project titled Of Love and Longing – Piano Music of Franz Liszt was released in 2020.

-A graduate of Indiana University, Peabody Conservatory and Manhattan School of Music, where he completed the Doctor of Musical Arts degree, Mr. Wong's major teachers have included Menahem Pressler, Ann Schein, Sara Davis Buechner and Byron Janis.
-He presently holds the position of Professor of Piano at Kent State University in Ohio, where he is also a member of the Kent Blossom Music Festival faculty.
-He has presented masterclasses throughout the United States in such noted institutions as Cleveland Institute of Music, Indiana University, Northwestern University and University of Michigan, as well as abroad in Australia, China, Italy, Korea, Malaysia, Russia, Singapore and Taiwan.
-Frequently sought after as clinician, he has presented lectures throughout the United States, including the Music Teachers National Association national conference, National Conference on Keyboard Pedagogy, as well as in online formats such as From the Artists Bench of Clavier Companion and the World Piano Teachers Association.
+A graduate of Indiana University, Peabody Conservatory and Manhattan School of Music, where he completed the Doctor of Musical Arts degree, Mr. Wong's major teachers have included Menahem Pressler, Ann Schein and Byron Janis.
+He was Professor of Piano at Kent State University in Ohio from 2003-2019, during which time he developed a flourishing class of international students.
+His masterclasses have taken him throughout the United States, to such noted institutions as Cleveland Institute of Music, Indiana University, Northwestern University and University of Michigan, as well as conservatories and universities in Australia, China, Hong Kong, Italy, Korea, Macau, Malaysia, Russia, Singapore and Taiwan.
+Frequently sought after as clinician, he has presented lectures throughout the United States, including the Music Teachers National Association and National Conference on Keyboard Pedagogy, as well as in online formats such as From the Artists Bench of Clavier Companion and the World Piano Teachers Association.
 His publications have frequently appeared in The Piano Magazine, where he is also International Column Editor.
 In July of 2019, Mr. Wong relocated to Australia where he became an Associate Professor of Piano at the Melbourne Conservatorium of Music and currently acts as Co-Head of Keyboard.